ehtbanton/Exammer/USER_MANAGEMENT.md

 To approve multiple users at once:
 1. Open `users.json` in a good text editor
 2. Use find/replace: `"access_level": 0` → `"access_level": 1`
-3. Review the changes
+3. Review the changes carefully
 4. Save the file
-5. All users are updated simultaneously
+5. All affected users' pages refresh instantly with new access

 ### Filtering Users